-Selected policy objective or selected Interreg specific objective Selected specific objective Priority Justification for selection 2.
-A greener, low-carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation risk prevention and management, and sustainable urban mobility RSO2.7.
-Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution 1.
-Priority1 : Greener border region The programme area enjoys a great biological diversity.
+Selected policy objective or selected Interreg- specific objective Selected specific objective Priority Justification for selection PO2 A greener, low-carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, Enhancing protection and preservation of nature, biodiversity, and green infrastructure, including in urban areas, and reducing all forms of pollution Greener border region The programme area enjoys a great biological diversity.
 However, due to its highly varied geological, topographic and hydrologic conditions, the area is vulnerable to biodiversity harmful practices.
 According to the EU 2030 Biodiversity Strategy, biodiversity loss and ecosystem collapse are one of the biggest threats facing humanity in the next decade.
 That makes preserving nature and restoring healthy ecosystems a European priority.
 Central to this priority is the establishment of green infrastructure (GI) whose wide effects positively impact human health and wellbeing, support a green economy, create job opportunities and enhance biodiversity.
-Regional and local authorities have been increasingly recognized as key providers of ecosystem services in building and restoring green spaces.
-The 2019 ESPON interim report 'State of the European Territory' highlights that the CBC area enjoys high potential GI network coverage.
-As the green space coverage on urban scale is generally decreasing, policies addressing that deficit should focus on greening urban and peri-urban areas, improving the connectivity of urban spaces and on transforming land uses, dominated by non-vegetated open spaces, into green spaces with improved ecological qualities.
-These are only part of the measures the programme will seek to support in
+Regional and local authorities have been increasingly recognized as key providers of ecosystem services in building and restoring